 |

-PAT'S HARMONY (WORLD [USA] 1952) ILUSTRATED BY OLIVER GRIMLEY SUMMARY: Can Pat make a jumper out of the weak and sickly Harmony?
+PAT'S HARMONY (WORLD [USA] 1952) ILUSTRATED BY OLIVER GRIMLEY SUMMARY: Show jumping story.
+Can Pat make a jumper out of the weak and sickly Harmony?

 THUNDER (WORLD [USA] 1954) ILUSTRATED BY EDWARD SHENTON SUMMARY: Story of the friendship between Spud and Pete, a black and a white boy, and Thunder, the horse they hope to train as a racehorse.

-AMIGO, CIRCUS HORSE (WORLD [USA] 1955) ILUSTRATED BY HENRY PITZ Reprinted by Grosset & Dunlap as part of their Famous Horse Stories series SUMMARY: Teenage Franz rides Lippizaner horses in a circus, but longs to train the palomino Amigo.
+AMIGO, CIRCUS HORSE (WORLD [USA] 1955) ILUSTRATED BY HENRY PITZ EDITIONS PICTURED: 1st edition, Famous Horse Stories edition Reprinted by Grosset & Dunlap as part of their Famous Horse Stories series SUMMARY: Teenage Franz rides Lippizaner horses in a circus, but longs to train the palomino Amigo.

 SILVER SPURS TO MONTEREY (WORLD [USA] 1956) ILUSTRATED BY HERMAN D. GIESEN SUMMARY: Historical horse story.
 Tom Larkin is the first American boy born in the state of California.
 He tames the wild buckskin General and hopes to win a pair of Spanish silver spurs.